 - "A work of art has to have cohesiveness and consistency, but not so much cohesiveness and consistency as to become boring, and not so much non-cohesiveness as to fall apart.
 It has to be organically linked, and yet it must have surprises in it that you don't expect, but surprises that are relevant to the whole work."—Norman McLaren

-Norman McLaren was a Scottish-Canadian animator famous being a pioneer in a variety of experimental techniques from the late 1940s to the 1980s for the National Film Board Of Canada
+Norman McLaren (1914-1987) was a Scottish-born Canadian animator famous being a pioneer in a variety of experimental techniques from the late 1930s, and then his series of films from the 1940s up to his retirement in 1983 for the National Film Board of Canada.

 - Deranged Animation: He was an animator famous for his innovative animation techniques that looked like nothing else in their time.

 - Early-Installment Weirdness: His pre-1940 films tended to be hodgepodges of techniques with little direction or variation of each individual one.
 By the mid 1930's, he was hired by the GPU film studio and was forced to learn how to structure his films better by making nuts and bolts documentaries.

 - Minimalism: Most of his films are centered around one central technique, with many variations built around it.
 For instance, "Synchrony" is a film built around the visual representation of a soundtrack, with only very basic geometric shapes and colors representing the animation.

 - Mickey Mousing: Many of films, such as "Le Merle" and "Boogie Doodle", are planned directly around a soundtrack.
 Some of his drawn on film experiments, such as "Boogie Doodle", "Pen Point Percussion" or "Synchrony" even went as far as having the soundtrack itself be the animation!